pharmpy/pharmpy/docs/iivsearch.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ``top_down_exhaustive`` algorithm for choosing number of etas will create candidate models for all combinations of removed IIVs.
-If no etas are set in the ``keep`` option, it will also create a naive pooled model meaning all the etas are fixed to 0.
+If the search space has no mandatory IIVs, it will also create a naive pooled model meaning all the etas are fixed to 0.
 This can be useful when identifying local minima, since all other candidate models should have a lower OFV than the naive pooled model (which doesn't have any inter-individual variability).